tbradley-ualr/csec_data_analytics/docs/project1.md

   - Date
   - Course number
 - Detailed responses to each of the assignment questions.
-- Relevant screenshots showcasing the execution tests and the configured indices in MongoDB Compass.
+- Relevant screenshots showcasing the execution tests, configured indices, and your inserted document in MongoDB Compass.